Braxton Miller

-Braxton Marcellus Miller (born November 30, 1992) is a former American football wide receiver.
+Braxton Marcellus Miller (born November 30, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Ohio State Buckeyes and was their starting quarterback from 2011 to 2013, before moving to the wide receiver position in 2015 after sustaining a shoulder injury.
-He was drafted by the Houston Texans in the third round of the 2016 NFL Draft.
+He was selected by the Houston Texans in the third round of the 2016 NFL draft.

-High school career
+Early life

-Miller moved from Springfield, Ohio to attend Wayne High School in Huber Heights, Ohio before his freshman year.
+Miller moved from Springfield, Ohio, to attend Wayne High School in Huber Heights, Ohio, before his freshman year.
 While there, he played high school football for the Warriors.
 He was named a Mr. Football Award Finalist, and also competed in the Under Armour All-America Game.
 He was also a letterman in basketball and track, where he went to district and regional meet in the 4 × 100 m relay, with a best of 43.68 seconds.

-Recruiting

 Miller committed to Ohio State on June 3, 2010, under then-head coach Jim Tressel.
 Miller also had scholarship offers from Alabama, Cincinnati, Florida, Georgia, Illinois, Kentucky, Michigan, North Carolina, Notre Dame, Tennessee, Southern California, West Virginia, and Wisconsin.
-It was rumored that Miller's friendship with another five-star recruit from Springfield, Ohio, Trey DePriest, would result in DePreist attending Ohio State as well.
-Instead, DePreist chose to attend Alabama.
+It was rumored that Miller's friendship with another five-star recruit from Springfield, Ohio, Trey DePriest, would result in DePriest attending Ohio State as well.
+Instead, DePriest chose to attend Alabama.

 College career

 2011 season

 Miller began the 2011 season as the backup to Joe Bauserman, but saw action in the season opening game against Akron, where he completed 8 of 12 passes for 130 yards and a touchdown in the 42–0 victory.
 Miller did not play in the second game of the season, a 27–22 victory over Toledo, due to a coaching decision, by interim head coach Luke Fickell.
 Miller played very little in the third game of the season, a 24–6 loss to the Miami Hurricanes.
 Miller was named the starting quarterback for the Buckeyes' fourth game against Colorado.
 His first career start turned out to be the best performance of his young career, as he tossed two touchdown passes, while going just 5 for 13 for 83 yards in the game.
 He was also able to run for 83 yards in the 37–17 victory.
-His second career start proved to not be so successful, as the Buckeyes lost 7–10 against Michigan State.
+His second career start proved to not be so successful, as the Buckeyes lost 10–7 against Michigan State.
 For the game, Miller completed only 5 of 10 passes for 56 yards with an interception.
 He also was sacked several times resulting in −27 yards rushing.
 In his third career start against Nebraska, Miller completed 5 of 9 passes for 95 yards and a touchdown, before leaving the game with an ankle injury in the 3rd quarter.
 The Buckeyes had built a 27–6 lead with Miller playing, but they went on to lose the game 34–27, with Bauserman leading the offense for the rest of the game.